Rajab-ali99/Calculator/CONTRIBUTING.md

 2. Create a new branch.
 3. Make your changes.
 4. Commit your changes.
-5. Push the branch to your fork.
+5. Push your changes to your fork.
-6. Open a Pull Request.
+6. Submit a Pull Request.

-We appreciate your time and effort in making this project better!
+We appreciate your time and effort in helping improve this project.